rgscherf/csc-412-group5/Bias and Decision Support Systems/Design and Methods of Debiasing for DSS.md

 - People have bias in their decision making that can lead to poor or less optimal decisions
 - DSS can help reinforce biases to make better decisions
 - Two conditions that influence a decision aid
-	- Persons decision-making styles - the way in which people process and store info
+	- Personal decision-making styles - the way in which people process and store info
-	- Decision makers attitude toward taking or avoiding risks - decisions involving risk imply that the most optimal outcome is not guaranteed.
+	- Decision makers' attitude toward taking or avoiding risks - decisions involving risk imply that the most optimal outcome is not guaranteed.
 - Discusses briefly 6 articles in which there are weaknesses in DSS's

 ## Augmented human mind: case of reasoning
 ### Damien Brun,Charles Gouin-Vallerand,Sébastien George.
 https://hal.science/hal-02264940/document
-- A suggested "radical method to debiasing" using augmented reality.
+- A suggested "radical method to debiasing" using augmented reality. #physical-technologies
 - "we made a first attempt to propose an approach of a system capable of augmenting the reasoning of his user."
 - proposed system to to detect cognitive biases and change the environment as possibly with a smartphone or watch, HoloLens, etc. to modify the environment to debias situations.